KS1 and KS2 Curriculum

-Afternoon topic learning is delivered through the Cornerstones Curriculum, which ensures foundation subjects are taught creatively, with strong cross curricular links.
-Curriculum topics are linked to children’s interests such as Superheroes (Year 1) and Potions (Year 4).
+Afternoon topic learning is delivered through our Wider Curriculum, which ensures foundation subjects are taught creatively, with strong cross curricular links.
+Curriculum topics are linked to children’s interests such as Dinosaurs (Year 1) and Stargazers (Year 5).
 These topics are also entwined with core subject learning.

 Our curriculum Statement of Intent

 Our aim is to provide our children with an engaging, exciting and empowering curriculum that equips them for today and tomorrow.

 At Barlby Primary School the curriculum is designed to: recognise children’s prior learning, provide first hand learning experiences, allow the children to develop interpersonal skills, build resilience and become creative, critical thinkers.